chu-zhang/chu-zhang.github.io/README.md

 ```

 We only need to change 3 items<br>
-first is the href, we need to replace it into the new doi website that could view the papers.<br>
+<li>first is the href, we need to replace it into the new doi website that could view the papers.</li><br>
-Second, is the title in "a" function, inside the a function, we have the title :The macroeconomic announcement premium and information environment (with Shen Zhao), which is the name of the paper, we could display the name of papers by changing the title.<br>
+<li>Second, is the title in "a" function, inside the a function, we have the title :The macroeconomic announcement premium and information environment (with Shen Zhao), which is the name of the paper, we could display the name of papers by changing the title.</li><br>
-Third is the number inside the span function.
+<li>Third is the number inside the span function.</li>